About the Yeshiva

 Our uniqueness is that we live out the values of our intense Jewish learning through acts of kindness.
 Our students are involved in welfare, education, Jewish Identity, and security programs all around the city and region.
 As a result of their deep connection to the city, some of our graduates and their families have remained in Kiryat Shemona to build their lives here and strengthen the periphery of the country.

-The Yeshiva sees military service as a significant part of the connection to the People and the State of Israel as well as an important process for personal growth.
+The Yeshiva sees the required military service as a privilege and a significant part of the connection between the People and the State of Israel as well as an important process for personal growth.
 We are proud that all our students serve in elite and combat units in the IDF.

-The Yeshiva serves as a community center, with a variety of programs and services, ranging from providing assistance to the poor, elderly, infirm, and those with special needs, to offering educational services to the outlying communities.
-We function as a food bank in times of war and peace and serve as the point people for distributing food to families in bomb shelters when necessary.
-The Yeshiva and our students serve as the first line of defense on the northern border with Lebanon.
+The Yeshiva serves as a local community center, with a variety of programs and services, ranging from providing assistance to the poor, elderly, infirm, and those with special needs, to offering educational services to the outlying communities.
+We function as a food bank in times of war and peace and serve as the center for distributing food to families in bomb shelters in times of war.
+The Yeshiva and our students serve as the first line of defense on the northern border with Lebanon and work hand-in-hand with the IDF in times of emergency.

 History of the Yeshiva